Danilo Restivo: Danilo Restivo

 Restivo was born in the town of Erice, in the province of Trapani, in Sicily, Italy.
 He then moved with his family to Cagliari, Sardinia; by the time he was 10, Restivo and his family had moved to Potenza, Basilicata, situated approximately 100 km (62 miles) east of Naples and 362 km (225 miles) south of Rome, containing high-rise apartments and factories.
 The move to the mainland was due to his father Maurizio's occupation as the Director of the National Library.
 He was well connected in the community and was considered an influential figure in Potenza.
-Although they were not particularly rich, the Restivo family were part of the Potenza Bene (powerful in Potenza).
+Although they were not particularly rich, the Restivo family were part of the "Potenza Bene" (Potenza's most powerful and influent families).
 Restivo's dream was to be admitted to the faculty of dentistry, something that he said he had promised to his grandmother on her deathbed.

 Restivo was considered a "loner" and "strange", and was socially awkward.
 Restivo stated that it was normal for him to spend time on his own, where it gave him time to think.
-People were aware that he had a fetish for cutting people's hair.
+People were aware that he had a fetish for cutting girls' hair, a habit that mostly took place during bus rides and had gained him the nickname "il parrucchiere" ("the hairdresser") around the city.
 Restivo stated that the sight of blood upset him, where he had previously fainted because of it; however, later email exchanges evidenced an almost-sexual excitement that Restivo got from seeing blood.
-Restivo was known to police, who believed him be responsible for nine incidents in which women had had their hair clandestinely cut.
-Authorities in the United Kingdom would later describe him as "a bit dippy, rather pathetic, slightly childish and very hypochondriac".
+Restivo was known to police, who believed him to be responsible for nine incidents in which women had had their hair clandestinely cut.

+Authorities in the United Kingdom later described Restivo as "a bit dippy, rather pathetic, slightly childish and very hypochondriac".
 He would attempt to arrange dates with girls by claiming to have a present for them.
 In 1986, Restivo tied up two children before cutting one with a knife.
 Restivo was not convicted of any offence for this incident, with Restivo's parents settling matters with the parents of the other children involved.
-In autumn 1992, Restivo was convicted of harassing five girls, who were living opposite his Potenza family home.
-He harassed them by making threats to them and making regular phone calls to their house, playing the soundtrack of Deep Red (Profondo rosso), a giallo film about a serial killer who plays a melody before every murder.
+In autumn 1992, Restivo was convicted of harassing four girls, who were living in a shared apartment opposite his family home in Potenza.
+Restivo could see them from his window and constantly harassed them by making threats, sending explicit letters and making regular phone calls to their house, playing the soundtrack of Deep Red (Profondo rosso), a giallo film about a serial killer who plays a melody before every murder, and Beethoven's Für Elise (commonly translated as Per Elisa in Italy), which was later considered as an early sign of his already ongoing and growing obsession with his first victim.
 It was reported that Restivo used this technique to harass those who rejected him.